babelouest/glewlwyd/docs/OIDC.md

 Default scopes that will be added to the registered clients, can be empty.
 This scope list is only used in `client_credentials` response type.

+### Allow clients to manage their registration

+Add endpoints for clients to manage their registration as defined in [OAuth 2.0 Dynamic Client Registration Management Protocol](https://tools.ietf.org/html/rfc7592).

 ## Device Authorization management

 ### Code expiration (seconds)